-The humble pencil is a ubiquitous and versatile drawing tool.
+The humble pencil is a ubiquitous and versatile drawing tool, and it's sometimes massively underrated in the world of tablets and iPads.
 To get the most out of it, there are some important considerations when picking your best pencils, which we will cover here, followed by an introduction to the most fundamental unit of drawing – line.

 So whether you're just learning how to draw or are a seasoned pro, these tips will provide a sound foundation for novices and some useful reminders for more experienced artists.